kandarpkakkad/30-Day-Challenge-CPP/README.md

 ### Day 30 -> Your Projects And Its Presentation

-1. Make a note of how will your represent your projects, and prepare all questions related to tech which you have used in your projects.
-Prepare a note which you can say for 3-10 minutes when he asks you that say something about the project.
+1. Make a note of how you will represent your projects, and prepare all questions related to technology which you have used in your projects.
+Prepare a note which you can say for 3-10 minutes when they asks you that say something about your projects.

+### Bonus Days -> Revise OOP Concepts

+1. Revise OOP using Java or CPP or Python.
+Learn how to make templates and libraries/packages.